fnproject/docs/README.md

 * Learn how to [contribute](CONTRIBUTING.md)
 * Find [issues](https://github.com/fnproject/fn/issues) and become a contributor
 * Join us at one of our [Fn Events](http://events.fnproject.io) or even speak at one!
-* Coming in Q1'19: Regularly scheduled planning meetings for contributing to the Fn Project

 ## Other Resources